Ladrillo/devcontainer-python/README.md

 2. Reopen the project in a dev container.

-3. Upgrade existing global packages to the versions shown in requirements.txt:
+3. Install new dependencies in your project if needed:

     ```bash
-    pip install -r requirements.txt
-    ```

-4. Install new dependencies in your project:

-    ```bash
     pip install openai && pip freeze > requirements.txt
     ```

-5. Have fun!
+4. Have fun!

     ```bash
     pip list